Jeffrey V. Rosenfeld AM, OBE, KStJ

 His book entitled ‘Neurosurgery in the Tropics: a practical approach to common problems' co-authored with David A K Watters, was published in 2000 by Macmillan, London and ‘Practical Management of Head and Neck Injury', was published in 2012 by Elsevier.
 He has authored over 260 publications, and has been appointed to the Editorial Board of eight international journals.

 He was appointed Professor and Head, Department of Surgery, Central and Eastern Clinical School, Monash University February 2006.
-Professor Rosenfeld was appointed the Professor/Director of Neurosurgery at the Alfred Hospital and Monash University in October 2000 and appointed Pro-Vice Chancellor Advancement – (Major Projects) Monash University in October 2012.
+Professor Rosenfeld was appointed the Professor/Director of Neurosurgery at the Alfred Hospital and Monash University in October 2000 and appointed Pro-Vice Chancellor Advancement - (Major Projects) Monash University in October 2012 for two years.
 He was Head of the Department of Neurosurgery at the Monash Medical Centre and Prince Henry's Hospital in Melbourne, 1990-1993.
 He was Deputy Director, Neurosurgery Department, The Royal Melbourne Hospital 1993-2000 and Director, Neurosurgery Department at the Royal Children's Hospital, 1996-2000 and Associate Professor, in the Departments of Paediatrics and Surgery at The University of Melbourne.
+He is the Founding Director of the newly established Monash University Institute of Medical Engineering (MIME).

 Teaching and Committees